muayadsalah/kuehne-nagel-task/README.md

     - **Node** - v16.15.0
     - **Angular CLI** - v14.1.1

-    >   Go to work-orders directory from Command Line
+    >   Go to `contactlist-frontend` directory from Command Line
     >  - Run `npm install`, then
     >  - Run `ng serve`
+    >  - From browser, navigate to: `localhost:4200`